Start a Blog with Github and Jekyll

 Head over to

-directory, and add (actually, just rename) the file like how Jekyll said so in the previous point 5. -
+_postsdirectory, and add (actually, just rename) the file like how Jekyll said so in the previous point 5.

 Type in your post.
 There won’t be a screenshot for that!~